Sanhil143/Auth-Microservice/readme.md

 Note: This service is modular and scalable, ideal for integration into larger systems or as a standalone authentication service.

-This is now a **fully complete single README file** including installation, environment setup, endpoints, folder structure, and license.
+This is now a **fully complete single README file** including installation, environment setup, folder structure, and license.